Soda fountain: History

 Before mechanical refrigeration, soda fountains used ice to cool drinks and ice cream.
 Ice harvesters cut ice from frozen lakes and ponds in the winter and stored the blocks in ice houses for use in the summer.
 In the early 20th century, new companies entered the soda fountain business, marketing "iceless" fountains that used brine.

 The L.A.
 Becker Company, the Liquid Carbonic Company, and the Bishop & Babcock Company dominated the iceless fountain business.
 In 1888 Jacob Baur of Terre Haute, Indiana founded the Liquid Carbonics Manufacturing Company in Chicago, becoming the Midwest's first manufacturer of liquefied carbon dioxide.
 In 1903 Liquid Carbonic began market-testing its prototype iceless fountain in a Chicago confectionery.
-Louis A. Becker was a salesman who started his own manufacturing business in 1898, making the 20th-Century Sanitary Soda Fountain.
+Louis A. Becker, a salesman, started his own manufacturing business in 1898, making the 20th-Century Sanitary Soda Fountain.
 In 1904 Becker's company produced its first iceless fountain.
 In 1908 William H. Wallace obtained a patent for an iceless fountain and installed his prototype in an Indianapolis drugstore.
 He sold his patent to Marietta Manufacturing Company, which was absorbed by Bishop & Babcock of Cleveland.

-Liquid Carbonic spawned another leading soda fountain manufacturer, the Bastian-Blessing Company.
-Two Liquid Carbonic employees, Charles Bastian and Lewis Blessing, started their company in 1908.
+Liquid Carbonic spawned another leading soda fountain manufacturer, the Bastian-Blessing Company, started in 1908 by two Liquid Carbonic employees, Charles Bastian and Lewis Blessing.
 The newer manufacturers competed with the American Soda Fountain Company and took a large share of the market.
 The trust was broken up, and its member companies struggled to stay in business.
 During World War I, some manufacturers marketed "50% fountains," which used a combination of ice and mechanical refrigeration.
 In the early 1920s, many retail outlets purchased soda fountains using ammonia refrigeration.

 In their heyday, soda fountains flourished in pharmacies, ice cream parlors, candy stores, dime stores, department stores, milk bars and train stations.
 They served an important function as a public space where neighbors could socialize and exchange community news.
 In the early 20th century many fountains expanded their menus and became lunch counters, serving light meals as well as ice cream sodas, egg creams, sundaes, and such.
 Soda fountains reached their height in the 1940s and 1950s.

 In 1950, Walgreens, one of the largest chains of American drug stores, introduced full self-service drug stores that began the decline of the soda fountain, as did the coming of the Car Culture and the rise of suburbia.
 Drive-in restaurants and roadside ice cream outlets, such as Dairy Queen, competed for customers.
-North American retail stores switched to self-service soda vending machines selling pre-packaged soft drinks in cans, and the labor-intensive soda fountain didn't fit into the new sales scheme.
+North American retail stores switched to self-service soda vending machines selling pre-packaged soft drinks in cans, and the labor-intensive soda fountain did not fit into the new sales scheme.
 Today only a sprinkling of vintage soda fountains survive.